 Your child may feel left out of the class flow if their teachers aren’t communicating with them regularly.
 Asynchronous may be the better option, especially if the class size is much bigger than what your child may be used to.
 They can dictate their own pace and learn within a structured framework.

-As parents, you can benefit significantly from embedding asynchronous learning strategies, and developing a portfolio of learning rather than a single-dimension lesson plan.
+As parents, you can benefit significantly from embedding asynchronous learning strategies and developing a learning portfolio rather than a single-dimension lesson plan.
 Let’s explore the top benefits of asynchronous learning in today’s digital era.

 1. Bolsters self-learning ability